nextgenthemes/advanced-responsive-video-embedder/README.md

 ## Changelog ##

+### 7.3.2 beta - 2016-09-17 ###

+* Fix: Remove security="restricted" from iframes to make IE work again.

+### 7.3.1 beta - 2016-09-17 ###

+* Fix: Get rid of undefined index warnings when pro addon is not active.

 ### 7.3.0 beta - 2016-09-17 ###

 * Improved: Show admin notices only to users who have the 'activate_plugins' capability.
-* Improved: Added upgrade notice to the readme for the TGMPA cause white screen of death issue.
+* Improved: Added notice to the readme for the TGMPA cause white screen of death issue.

 ### Pro Addon 2.3.2 - 2016-09-17 ###